-This summer I spent part of my time as an assistant at the Friends Historical Library, a repository of Quaker materials at Swarthmore College.
-I worked on a project to make the lengthy manuscript journal of the Quaker minister John Hunt digitally accessible in Triptych, a consortial digital library powered by CONTENTdm.
-I developed textual conventions for the 500+ page transcription of the journal and edited the text to be published accompanying the digital image of each page in Triptych.
-I spent countless hours reading the private thoughts of a peculiar man and thinking about what scholars would take away from an encounter with the journal.
+This summer I worked as an assistant at the Friends Historical Library, a repository of Quaker materials at Swarthmore College.
+I contributed to a project to make the lengthy manuscript journal of the Quaker minister John Hunt digitally accessible in Triptych, a digital library powered by CONTENTdm.
+My role was to develop textual conventions for the 500+ page transcription of the journal and edit the text to be published accompanying the digital image of each page in Triptych.
+I spent many hours reading the private thoughts of a peculiar man and thinking about what researchers would take away from an encounter with his journal.
 This blog post hazards a guess.

-Spanning 1770 to 1824, John Hunt’s journal could be mined to develop scholarly perspectives of the Revolutionary War, Quakers and Native Americans, Quakers and slavery, and the intellectual and cultural history of Quakers in America.
-As careful as Hunt is to record droughts and precipitation, blights of insects, and outbreaks of disease, the journal also serves as a useful historical almanac.
+Spanning 1770 to 1824, John Hunt’s journal could be mined to develop scholarly perspectives on the Revolutionary War, Quakers and Native Americans, Quakers and slavery, and the intellectual and cultural history of Quakers in America.
+Additionally, because Hunt is also careful to record droughts and precipitation, blights of insects, and outbreaks of disease, the journal could also be used as a historical almanac.
 Still another way to consider his journal is as a record of a historical reader—not only what texts and editions he read but also, crucially, how he read them.

 Clearly Hunt was deeply familiar with the Bible.
 He assiduously recorded the Biblical text given in testimony at meetings and frequently paraphrased Biblical verses in his own observations.
-His reading outside of the Bible included correspondence, journals, and memoirs of other Friends such as William Penn, Thomas Chalkley, and John Woolman; Quaker histories such as William Sewel’s History of the Rise, Increase, and Progress, of the Christian people called Quakers; and memorably John Foxe’s Book of Martyrs.
-Many, but not all, of the editions he read were printed locally in Burlington, NJ or Philadelphia.
+His reading outside of the Bible included correspondence, journals, and memoirs of other Friends such as William Penn, Thomas Chalkley, and John Woolman; Quaker histories such as William Sewel’s History of the Rise, Increase, and Progress, of the Christian people called Quakers; and John Foxe’s Book of Martyrs.
+Many, but not all, of the editions he read were printed locally in Burlington, New Jersey or Philadelphia, Pennsylvania.

 Early in his journal he provided passing references to what he was reading; less frequently he compiled references or copied passages from texts that commented on something related to an event in his life.
-On November 29, 1783 he mentioned a “right smart shock of an earthquake jest [just] after we got to bed,” and within the same journal entry he compiled references to earthquakes made by George Churchman, Seneca, Thomas Chalkley, Cruden’s Concordance, and Samuel Bownas, as well as a verse meditation on the earthquake in Portugal in 1763.
+On November 29, 1783 he mentioned a “right smart shock of an earthquake jest [just] after we got to bed,” and within the same journal entry he compiled references to earthquakes made by George Churchman, Seneca, Thomas Chalkley, Cruden’s Concordance, and Samuel Bownas, as well as a verse meditation on the 1763 earthquake in Portugal.
 He did not, however, narrate a personal reaction to those texts beyond the terse comment “dreadful indeed.”
-The only clue to his reactions as a reader we have is in considering how he saw these texts as relating to each other.
+The only clue to his reactions to these texts lies in how he might have seen them as relating to each other.
 Was this an exhaustive list of every mention of earthquakes he had ever read?
 Did he consider these texts to share the theme of “timely notice to an erring world,” as the poem responding to Portugal’s earthquake does?
 He did not say, not explicitly.

 Although a diarist’s principle of selection—what he chooses to include and what he chooses to pass over—may remain mysterious, I think we can gain a little bit of insight into Hunt’s evolving view of his own journal.
 From an early commitment to keep a journal so that he might simply learn to “number his days,” Hunt came to see his journal as a way to “read” his life in the same way that he read other spiritual accounts, and for the same purpose.
 As he exhorts himself regarding his own spiritual shortcomings on the July 7, 1789, he must “search for the cause and labor to have it removed that the effect may cease.”